Restoring the Overlander Studio Model from Gerry Anderson & Christopher Burr's Terrahawks

 The second major problem was that all the hundreds of original drawn on panel lines had now been cut into the surface of the model, exposing the wood beneath and causing parts of the surface to break up and fall away.
 Several areas also had long deep splits in the wood.

-the model had been resprayed rather badly whilst still in
+that the model had been resprayed rather badly whilst

-a filthy condition, which not only obliterated all the
+still in a filthy condition, which not only obliterated

 grease/oil (?) as a result some areas of paint had never